Sunwood-ai-labs/IRIS_Alpha_DEMO/docs/README.en.md

 ## 🤝 Contributors

-Thanks to the following people who contributed to this release:
+Thanks to these people for contributing to this release:

 - iris-s-coon
 - Maki